|Nutrition Facts (per serving)|

 Once firm, use a spoon or a small candy scoop to form the truffle mixture into 1-inch balls.

 Roll the balls between your palms to make them round.
-If they start to get sticky, dust your palms with powdered sugar periodically.
+If they start to get sticky, dust your palms with confectioners' sugar periodically.
 Place the rolled truffles on a foil-covered baking sheet.

 Melt the white chocolate candy coating in the microwave until it is fluid and free of lumps.
 Use a fork or dipping tools to dip the truffles one by one into the coating.